Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Finite Horizon and Terminal Cost

 In order to obtain the desired results, we will exploit the fact that, if quadratic strict pre-dissipativity holds, then the properties of the CGDARE can be studied by exploiting the rDARE instead.
 Moreover, if $BG=0$, then (see Lemma~\ref{lem:BG0_rdare})

 holds for all $\Lambda$, and not just for those solving the CGDARE.
-This will be particularly helpful for the finite horizon case, as the finite-horizon solution does in general not match the infinite-time solution.
-Additionally, also the RCGDARE can be studied by exploiting the corresponding rRDARE, as we prove in the next lemma.
+This will be particularly helpful for the finite horizon case, as the finite-horizon solution does in general not match the infinite-horizon solution.
+Additionally, also the RCGDARE can be studied by exploiting the corresponding rRDARE, as we prove in the next theorem.

 \begin{Theorem}[{Extension of~\cite[Theorem~4.7]{Zanon2025}}] Consider a strictly pre-dissipative OCP~\eqref{eq:ocp} with controllable $(A,B)$ and let $\bar P_\mathrm{s}$ be the stabilizing solution of the RCGDARE.
-Choose the terminal cost matrix $P_\mathrm{f} \succ \bar P_\mathrm{s}$.
-Then the optimal solution is given by the unique stabilizing solution of the corresponding DARE.
-In particular, the origin is an asymptotically stable equilibrium of the optimally controlled system. \end{Theorem} \begin{pf} The key observation is given in Lemma~\ref{lem:BG0_rdare}, which states that, as quadratic strict pre-dissipativity entails $BG=0$ and $R_P\succeq0$ for all $P$ colving the CGDARE, then the solutions of the CGDARE and the rDARE coincide.
-Consequently, we can directly apply~\cite[Theorem~4.7]{Zanon2025}. $ $ \end{pf}
+Choose the terminal cost matrix $P^\mathrm{f} \succ \bar P_\mathrm{s}$.
+Then the optimal solution is given by the unique stabilizing solution of the corresponding rDARE.
+In particular, the origin is an asymptotically stable equilibrium of the optimally controlled system. \end{Theorem} \begin{pf} The key observation is given in Lemma~\ref{lem:BG0_rdare}, which states that, as quadratic strict pre-dissipativity entails $BG=0$ and $R_P\succeq0$ for all $P$ solving the CGDARE, then the solutions of the CGDARE and the rDARE coincide.
+Consequently, we can directly apply~\cite[Theorem~4.7]{Zanon2025} to the rDARE. $ $ \end{pf}

-\begin{Theorem}[{Extension of~\cite[Theorem~4.9]{Zanon2025}}] Consider a controllable pair $(A,B)$ equipped with a strictly pre-dissipative stage cost and let $\bar P_\mathrm{s}$ be the stabilizingsolution of the corresponding RCGDARE.
+\begin{Theorem}[{Extension of~\cite[Theorem~4.9]{Zanon2025}}] Consider a controllable pair $(A,B)$ equipped with a strictly pre-dissipative stage cost and let $\bar P_\mathrm{s}$ be the stabilizing solution of the corresponding RCGDARE.
 Select the terminal cost matrix as $P^\mathrm{f} \succ \bar P_\mathrm{s}$.
-Then, for any sufficiently large finite horizon $N$ the RHOCP~\eqref{eq:rh-ocp} yields a closed-loop system~\eqref{eq:optimal_closed_loop_N} for which the origin is globally exponentially stable. \end{Theorem} \begin{pf} Also in this case, we invoke Lemma~\ref{lem:BG0_rdare}, in particular the fact that~\eqref{eq:rDARE_CGDARE} holds for any $\Lambda$, i.e., $G_N=G$, and the equivalence between the original formulation and the one with regularization $u^\top G u$ holds not only for the infinite horizon problem (i.e., the CGDARE and rDARE share the same solutions), but also throughout the generalized Riccati iterations (i.e., the value iteration).
-This allows us to apply~\cite[Theorem~4.9]{Zanon2025} to the regularized problem and carry over the result to the original problem. $ $ \end{pf}
+Then, for any sufficiently large finite horizon $N$ the RHOCP~\eqref{eq:rh-ocp} yields a closed-loop system~\eqref{eq:optimal_closed_loop_N} for which the origin is globally exponentially stable. \end{Theorem} \begin{pf} Also in this case, we exploit Lemma~\ref{lem:BG0_rdare}, in particular the fact that~\eqref{eq:rDARE_CGDARE} holds for any $\Lambda$, i.e., $G_N=G$, and the equivalence between the original formulation and the one with regularization $u^\top G u$ holds not only for an infinite horizon (i.e., the CGDARE and rDARE share the same solutions), but also throughout the generalized Riccati iterations (i.e., value iteration).
+We can then apply~\cite[Theorem~4.9]{Zanon2025} to the regularized problem and carry over the result to the original problem. $ $ \end{pf}